 Want to play PC VR content on your Oculus Quest or Oculus Quest 2?
 Here’s everything you need and how to do it.

 The Meta Quest 2 (formerly known as Oculus Quest 2) is a fantastic standalone headset from Meta (formerly Facebook).
 There’s heaps of native content available on the Oculus Quest store, but one of the key features of the Quest and Quest 2 is their ability to also play PC VR content as well, while connected to a VR-ready PC.

 There’s two ways to do this — wired and wireless.
-First and foremost, there’s Facebook’s official method called Oculus Link, which uses a USB cable.
-However, there’s also a more advanced, unofficial wireless option that uses a Quest app called Virtual Desktop.
+First and foremost, there’s Facebook’s official wired method called Oculus Link, which uses a USB cable.
+However, there’s also more advanced wireless options — Facebook’s official wireless option, Air Link, and a third-party app, Virtual Desktop.

-We’ve outlined what you need and included instructions for both below, focusing primarily on the official method.
+We’ve outlined what you need and included instructions for setup of all three methods below, focusing primarily on Oculus Link.

 In addition to your Oculus Quest headset, you’ll also need a VR-ready PC.

 Take a look at Meta’s Oculus Link compatibility page to see if your computers meet the minimum requirements for Oculus Link.
 Also check that all your hardware is compatible — not everything is compatible with Link yet (but it’s getting better).

 The specification requirements will change depending on the game as well — some PC VR games require beefier specs than others — so be sure to check game requirements too.

 For Oculus Link, you’ll need a USB-C cable to connect your Quest to your computer.
 The benefit of using a wired connection is reliability.
 The wireless connections — Air Link and Virtual Desktop are wireless (and therefore potentially less reliable) solutions, so no cable is needed.

 Depending on what cables you have on hand, you may not need to purchase a new cable to use with Link.
 Any USB-C cable that meets at least USB 2.0 specification should work (or you could use a USB-A to C with an A to C adapter, both of which need to be at least USB 2.0).
 The cable should be at least 3 meters minimum, ideally 5 if you want a maximum range of movement.